mm-manish/skills-review-pull-requests/README.md

 # Review pull requests

-_Welcome to Github!
+_Warm welcome to Github!
 Collaborate and work together on GitHub._

 </header>